 Asset - An item owned by the PCC, which has a value, for example, land and buildings, vehicles, equipment and cash.
-These can be held over the long or short term.
+These can be held over the long (non-current) or short (current) term.

-Billing Authority - A local authority that, by statute, collects the council tax and national non-domestic rates and manages the Collection Fund.
+Billing Authority - A local authority that, by statute, collects the council tax and national nondomestic rates and manages the Collection Fund.